LORDSINE/DemOS/DOCUMENTATION.md

 ## Limitations
 - Simulations are pedagogical, not optimized for performance at large scales
 - The file system and dashboard features are basic demonstrations

-## License
-If you plan to publish this, add a LICENSE file appropriate for your use.